Our early history can be traced back to the five individual colleges which would be brought together as The City of Birmingham Polytechnic in 1971.

 During the summer of 1995 the University merged with the Birmingham and Solihull College of Nursing and Midwifery, and the West Midlands School of Radiography.

 In 2000, the Technology Innovation Centre (TIC) was created from the former Faculty of Engineering and Computer Technology.
 The next year it moved to the new Millennium Point campus and the Faculty of Education took up TIC's old premises at Perry Barr.
-TIC has since been renamed the Faculty of Technology, Engineering and the Environment.
+TIC has since been renamed the Faculty of Technology, Engineering and the Environment, and in 2014 - the Faculty of Computing, Engineering and the Built Environment.

 In 2001, The Defence School of Health Care Studies joined the Faculty of Health.
 Working with the Royal Centre for Defence Medicine, the School is the sole provider of Pre-Registration Education in nursing, operating department practice and radiography for the Defence Medical Services in the UK.